 Work with your medical team to make sure e-stim is a safe option for you.
 They can determine if you should work alongside a therapist or if you can learn to use it on your own at home.

 In addition, some of the potential risks of e-stim include muscle tears and skin irritations and burns.
 If the intensity is too high, these adverse effects may occur.

 Finally, avoid placing electrodes in inappropriate places such as over the:

 - Exposed metal such as pins or staples

-A trained physical therapist can either help you place the electrodes during therapy, or train you to apply them to approved locations yourself.
+Depending on the body part you are working on, either a trained physical or occupational therapist can help you place the electrodes during therapy, or train you to apply them to approved locations yourself.